briansimiyuj/doctor-appointment-app/README.md

      2. Make the input fields controllled components using the states in `ProfileContext`
      3. Add a button to submit the form.
 It will be disabled if any of the fields are empty depending on the user type.
      4. Attach `onSubmit` event to the form to call the `submitProfile` function from `SubmitProfileHook`
+     5. Add a button to close the modal.
+Attach `onClose` event to the button to call the `setShowModal` function from `ProfileContext`

 ### Submit Profile Hook